mamun1395/ml-on-din-rails/README.md

-# Machine Learning on DIN rails
+# Machine Learning on Deutsches Institut für Normung (DIN) rails

 Anomaly Detection using Machine Learning on Fieldbus.
 This is part of the Master thesis.